 Delete a pointer with or without value using the delete operator

-Let's consider an example to delete a pointer variable with or without a value using the delete operator in C++.
+Let's explore an illustration on deallocating a pointer variable with or without a value utilizing the delete operator in C++.

 Program4.cpp